 If you open shieldapp.ai right now, you'll see four words where a product used to be: Shield is winding down.

-So this isn't a "competitor is dead, switch to us" post.
 It's a practical one.
-Shield is closing, your data has a clock on it now, and you have a few decisions to make this week.
-Here's how to save what you've got and where to move it.
+If you relied on Shield, your data has a clock on it now, and you have a few decisions to make this week.
+Here's how to save what you've built, and what your options are next.

 What's happening with Shield Analytics?